-RESEARCH ETHICS BOARD
+RESEARCH ETHICS BOARD ANNUAL REPORT 2022

-ANNUAL REPORT 2021

-CHEO

 TABLE OF CONTENTS

-WHAT WE DO

-What is the mandate of the REB?
-2
+WHAT WE DO What is the mandate of the REB?

-What is the scope of activities of the CHEO REB?
-2

-A snapshot of the review process

-WE'VE DONE
+WHAT WE'VE DONE 2022 Highlights

-2021 Highlights 4

-liance4

-4

-Operations 4

-Figure 1 5

-5

-5

-6

-6

-WHERE WE'RE GOING
+WHERE WE'RE GOING 2022 Strategic Goals

+Research Ethics Board8

+Research Ethics Office9

 WHO WE ARE

-Research Ethics Board 8 Research Ethics Office 9

-WHAT WE DO

-What is the mandate of the REB?
+WHAT WE DO What is the mandate of the REB?

 The CHEO REB is an oversight body that determines the ethical acceptability of the design and conduct of human research conducted under the auspices of CHEO to fundamentally protect the rights and dignity of research participants and to pragmatically protect the institution from liability.
 To that end, the REB reviews and approves studies to ensure they meet and comply with the highest scientific and ethical standards, including proposing modifications, monitoring safety, determining remediation for protocol deviations, serious adverse events, or non-compliance, and/or rejecting or terminating any proposed or ongoing unethical or non-compliant research.
 The REB functions independently of the Hospital and Research Institute with respect to all deliberations and decisions.

-Why it matters

-A fundamental premise of standards governing the ethical conduct of research is that research can benefit human society.
+Why it matters A fundamental premise of standards governing the ethical conduct of research is that research can benefit human society.
 Researchers have the primary responsibility to ensure that research involving humans meets high scientific and ethical standards that respect and protect the dignity and welfare of participants.
 Research, by definition, is a process of discovery.
 It necessarily entails or increases risk to participants and others.
 Risks can be trivial or profound, physical or psychological, individual or communal.
 There are many tragic examples where research participants and communities have been harmed by research.
 To minimize the risks of such harms, ethical principles and guidelines play an important role in advancing the pursuit of knowledge in a responsible and respectful manner.
 Having robust processes and appropriate safeguards to ensure compliance with the necessary ethical and regulatory requirements for human research is a shared institutional responsibility.
 What is the scope of activities of the CHEO REB?

-ADVISORY CAPAC
+ADVISORY